 Logistics

-Location: The Seminar will take place from June 16th - 22nd, 2024 with in person sessions at Harvard University’s CGIS Knafel building.
+Location: The Seminar will take place June 1 - 7, 2025 at Harvard University’s CGIS Knafel building.
 Housing will be provided a short distance from the classrooms.

 Meals: Breakfast and lunch will be provided daily at the Seminar and dinner will be provided on four separate nights.